 Today, the Society’s membership includes over twelve hundred (1,200) men and women from thirty-five (35)countries.
 The Society remains active in the study and promotion of canonical and pastoral approaches to significant issues within the Latin and the Eastern Catholic Churches.

-Although the central office of the Canon Law Society has had many homes in the long history of the CLSA, the Office of the Executive Coordinator has been located at the Hecker Center at St. Paul's in DC since 2007.
+Although the central office of the Canon Law Society has had many homes in the long history of the CLSA, the Office of the Executive Coordinator was most recently located at the Hecker Center for Ministry, from 2007 until December 2015.

 The Canon Law Society of America organizes an annual convention at which time it elects a Board of Governors to oversee the operations of the Society, and determines resolutions for future study and activity of the Society.
 The Board is composed of elected officers: President, Vice-President/President-elect, an immediate Past President, Secretary, Treasurer, and six Consultors.
 Please click here to see our current Board of Governors.